Folobe26/iOS-mortal-roadmap/README.md

 # iOS-Mortal-Roadmap

-This repo provides common roadmap for characterless iOS developers to a higher level.
+This repo provides common roadmap for characterless iOS developers climbing to a higher level.

 Feel free to add PR or issues.